Curfew in IHK enters 28th day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to the Kashmir Media Service, the Kashmir Valley remains cut off from the rest of the world since August 5 due to continued blockade and suspension of internet, mobile and landline services and closure of TV channels.
+According to Kashmir Media Service, the Kashmir valley remains cut off from the rest of the world since August 5 due to continued blockade and suspension of internet, mobile and landline services and closure of TV channels.
 Publication of local newspapers remains suspended.

 Principal Secretary of Indian-Held Kashmir, Rohit Kansal, confirmed to the media that over 4,500 people have been arrested under the draconian Public Safety Act.